MATHS 1013 - Mathematics IM

-Course Code MATHS 1013 Course Mathematics IM Coordinating Unit School of Mathematical Sciences Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 5 hours per week Available for Study Abroad and Exchange Y Prerequisites At least a C- in SACE Stage 2 Mathematical Methods (formerly Mathematical Studies) or 4 in International Baccalaureate Mathematics SL.
+Course Code MATHS 1013 Course Mathematics IM Coordinating Unit Mathematical Sciences Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 5 hours per week Available for Study Abroad and Exchange Y Prerequisites At least a C- in SACE Stage 2 Mathematical Methods (formerly Mathematical Studies) or 4 in International Baccalaureate Mathematics SL.
 Incompatible ECON 1005, ECON 1010, MATHS 1009, MATHS 1010 Restrictions Not available to students with an A- or better in both SACE Stage 2 Mathematical Methods (formerly Mathematical Studies) and SACE Stage 2 Specialist Mathematics.
 Course Description This course provides the necessary additional mathematics to prepare students for MATHS 1011 Mathematics IA.
 This course develops logical thinking and problem solving skills with an emphasis on applications.
 Topics covered are: mathematical notation, mathematical induction, complex numbers, functions (composition, inverse, graphing), vectors and parametric curves, integration techniques, rates of change and differential equations.

 Course Coordinator: Dr Adrian Koerber

 The full timetable of all activities for this course can be accessed from Course Planner.

 Course Learning OutcomesOn successful completion of this course students will be able to:

 - Demonstrate understanding of and proficiency with introductory concepts in mathematics, relating to functions, techniques of integration, differential equations, vectors, systems of linear equations and complex numbers.

 - Employ methods related to these concepts in a variety of applications.

 - Apply logical thinking to problem-solving in context.